 Risk factors for endometrial cancer can include:

-The signs and symptoms for endometrial cancer can include:
+Signs and symptoms for endometrial cancer can include:

 Learn details about how we diagnose endometrial cancer.